Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 The publication of the Agile Manifesto in 2001 marked a significant shift in software development practices.
 Agile methodologies, such as Scrum and Kanban, promoted iterative development, collaboration, and adaptability.
 This approach contrasted with traditional, rigid methodologies like Waterfall, and allowed for more flexible and responsive development processes, better suited to the rapidly changing technology landscape.

-List and briefly explain the phases of the Software Development Life Cycle.
+3.List and briefly explain the phases of the Software Development Life Cycle.
 Planning: This initial phase involves gathering requirements, understanding the project scope, and creating a plan.
 Key activities include feasibility studies, resource allocation, and risk assessment.

 Analysis: In this phase, detailed requirements are gathered and analyzed.
 This includes defining the functional and non-functional requirements, creating use cases, and identifying potential challenges.